mzfr/slicer/readme.md

 You can download the binary from the [release](https://github.com/mzfr/slicer/releases) page.
 Also if you want you can clone this repository and build the binary yourself.

+If you have `go` compiler installed then you can use `go get github.com/mzfr/slicer`.

 __NOTE__: Slicer uses `config.yml` file.
 So either have a file named `config.yml` in your current working directory or make a directory named `.slicer` in your `$HOME` and then place the `config.yml` file there.